-A student who wishes to transfer from a longer to a shorter program or a shorter to a longer program must request to do so in writing to the Student Services and make an appointment with the Financial Department.
-The transfer will be permitted only if the student has extenuating circumstances that cause hardship.
-Some examples of hardship include terminal illness (self or immediate family member), military transfer (self or spouse), or death of immediate family member.
-The student will be withdrawn from the original program (not withdrawn from the Institution), and the refund policy will apply to determine the amount of tuition and fees due by the student or refunded.
+A student who wishes to transfer from a longer to a shorter program or a shorter to a longer program between Bay Area Medical Academy and BAMA Institute, must request to do so in writing to the Student Services and make an appointment with the Financial Department.
+The student will be withdrawn from the original program, and the refund policy will apply to determine the amount of tuition and fees due by the student or refunded.
 Any balance due will be the responsibility of the student.
 Requests will not be granted unless the student is in good standing and meeting Satisfactory Academic Progress.
 Documentation is required, and a \$200 fee will be charged.

-If Bay Area Medical Academy is unable to accommodate the request, the fee will be refunded.
+If BAMA Institute is unable to accommodate the request, the fee will be refunded.
 A student who wishes to change his/her program/class time must do so in writing to the Registrar's Office by filling out a Student Request Form.
 A \$100 fee will be charged.
-If the Academy is unable to accommodate the request, the fee will be refunded.
+If the Institute is unable to accommodate the request, the fee will be refunded.